RoniNiklas/randomreactprojs/README.md

 ## Locally
 1. Clone this github repo onto a directory on your computer
 git clone https://github.com/RoniNiklas/randomreactprojs.git
-2. Install dependencies
+2. Install dependencies with
 yarn install
-3. Start backend
+3. Start the backend with
 yarn start
 4. The app is now available in your browser under localhost:5000
 5. When developing, start the development server instead of the regular backend by going to client folder with
 cd client
 and then starting te development server with
 yarn start
+6. The app is then available in your browser under localhost:3000

 ## Docker
 1. Pull the image from Docker Hub